steviegt6/nucleus/README.md

 # discord-canary "$@"
 ```

+`nucleus`, like OpenAsar, also depends on a CDN to retrieve files from (namely, the config).
+Our fork is hosted at [Steviegt6/nucleus-cdn](https://github.com/Steviegt6/nucleus-cdn) ((cdn.nucleus.tomat.dev)[https://cdn.nucleus.tomat.dev]).
+Depending on what you are developing or testing, you may need to host your own CDN locally and change `./src/appConfig.js` appropriately.

 ## Configuration

 You may configure `nucleus` by clicking the text that displays "`nucleus`" followed by a six-letter commit SHA in the bottom of your settings sidebar, which will open the config window.